The Right Pressure Washer Nozzles and Tips

 A pressure washer is big and bulky but it does nothing more than pack a lot of water into a wand or an outlet.
 Without the right kind of spray heads, your pressure washer is really of no use.
 It will have a single setting that won’t be effective in all kinds of applications.
 However, with the 5 universal color coded tips, you can actually alter the pressure, spray pattern and application based on your requirement.
-Each of the 5 tips produces a different pattern of spray and pressure that makes it suitable for varied cleaning purposes.
+Each of the 5 pressure washer nozzles and tips produces a different pattern of spray and pressure that makes it suitable for varied cleaning purposes whether you’re using a budget pressure washer or you’ve scouted around the site and bought one of the best pressure washers.
 Here we introduce the 5 universal tips as well as give an additional tip that you can purchase.

 The RED Tip

 A RED tip produces a 0 degree highly concentrated spray that is very powerful even on a commercial grade inexpensive pressure washer.
 With this tip you must be mighty careful as it has enough pressure to damage sensitive or fragile surfaces.
 They are best used to clean concrete and metallic surfaces off caked grime and dirt.
 Ensure that you do not use this tip close up to the surface.
 It can even scratch metallic surfaces such as those found on grills and cars.

 A yellow spray tip throws water in a 15 degree spray pattern.
 This is excellent for heavy duty cleaning.
 It works well with concrete, garage floor, walls and even roofs and drains.
 However, for detergent based or chemical based cleaning, this is not the most suitable tip as it can cause the chemicals to embed deep within the material’s cracks and crevices.